axoflow/axosyslog-core-docs/content/app-man-syslog-ng/pdbtool.1.md

 `test [options]`

 Use the `test` command to validate a pattern database XML file.
 Note that you must have the `xmllint` application installed.
-The `test` command is available only in {{% param "product.ose" %}} version 3.2 and later.
+The `test` command is available only in {{% param "product.abbrev" %}} version 3.2 and later.

 - `--color-out` or `-c`